codebyesther/methylation-pipeline/README.md

 ---

-## 📁 File Requirements
+## 📁 Input File Requirements

 - One Excel file with patient IDs (e.g. `patient_list.xlsx`)
   - IDs must be in the first column.
 - One or more methylation Excel files
   - Columns should contain patient IDs in their names.

-Place all input files in a `data/` folder and results will be saved to an `output/` folder.
+These input files are used at the start of Step 1.
+Place them in a `data/` folder.
+Filtered outputs will be saved to an `output/` folder.

 ---